 Principle 2: Human and employment rights

-All entrepreneurial activities are based on the fundamental values “innovative, individual responsibility and serious”, with the aim of generating profit. fischer has a conscientious approach to selecting its partners, and carries out audits as part of its supplier management before commencing supply.
+All entrepreneurial activities are based on the fundamental values “innovation, accountability, reliability”, with the aim of generating profit. fischer has a conscientious approach to selecting its partners, and carries out audits as part of its supplier management before commencing supply.
 It’s not just pure profitability that is relevant, but also the evaluation of the potential partner based on the criteria of people, safety and environment.

 Principle 3: Sustainable innovation